Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 A 2013 study showed that microneedles also help to activate stem-cell growth factors.
 The study also suggests that using a microneedle roller in conjunction with minoxidil can help kick-start facial hair growth.

 The microneedles are connected to a roller that you apply to the skin beneath your beard.
-There are many quality microneedle devices available, including the Derma Roller for Beard Growth by Crafted Dukes Beard.
+There are many quality microneedle devices available, including the StimuROLLER Face by DS Laboratories.

 If you’d like to combine microneedle and minoxidil treatments, continue to use minoxidil twice a day except for one day in which you use the microneedle roller instead.
 Wait 24 hours after your microneedle treatment before resuming minoxidil applications.